Family Network Support Packages

 FNSP’s are designed to keep children living safely at home with support from the wider family network.
 Eligibility criteria is as follows:

-• A FGC/FGDM meeting must have been held (unless no family network can be identified) and have identified the required support
+- A FGC/FGDM meeting should have been held (unless no family network can be identified or the family decline) to identify the required support

 What are Family Network Support Packages?